aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Wireless Wave Safety/readme.md

 The smart safety & health solutions available below, are for the kind of wireless aggression that behaves like ripples in a pond.
 For instance Wireless electromagnetic radios, including those found on smartphones, tablets, wifi routers at home, and many more. (except those with "5G" technologies)

-**Are not able to detect wireless[1] targeted to a person's body and individual.
+**Are not able to detect wireless aggressions targeted to a person's body and individual.
 For instance, using some kind of beam-forming device or technologies**.
 For example, Laser and laser-like kind of devices and kind of technologies.

 **When installing any of the solutions provided below, take action and be conscient the aggression/aggressor may change to other types and kinds of "wireless devices" these smart devices below are unable to detect**.